 - A momma deer with three fawns peeking from the tree line before ambling to a nearby feed bin.
 Two eight-point bucks sparring for ownership of another feed bin.

 - Hummingbirds zipping around, throbbing their turbine sound.
 Finches, doves, and cardinals taking turns on the bird feeders—interrupted periodically by a pushy squirrel.

 - Air permeated with the smell of sun-heated pine and cedar mingled with the smoky smell of a nearby fire pit and musty richness of the forest.

 Naturally, amidst such tranquil beauty, thoughts arose about Heaven.
 When I first get there, where will I go?
 Will I live by myself?
 Do the mansions have pantries or will everyone gather at eateries of personal preference?
 How strange and carefree will it feel without having to drive to and from work, clock in, and get busy?

 Yes, I realize we won’t need to eat, sleep, or work in Heaven.
 I also know all will be blissfully different than the present routines and expectations.
-But my surrounding mountainesque beauty and the wonder of heaven gave me a sense of homesickness and anticipation of the entirely new routines and scenery.
+But my surrounding mountainesque beauty and the wonder of heaven made me homesick.
+I sensed an anticipation of the entirely new routines and scenery.
 Almost like the new fawns discovering their brand-new world.

 God is the Master Creator, Life-Giver, and Sovereign Orchestrator to enable such a panoramic setting each and every day.
 His faithfulness is renewed daily by His marvelous acts.
 Heavenly peace, serenity, and beauty await all who trust His Son Jesus as Savior and Lord.